georgeyean/tm_analyzer/README.md

 The tm_analyzer provides a visualized web GUI-based analytical tool for one or a list of models passed in, with features including:

+1. Parallel computing for mutiple model runs and bootstrap runs.

 1. Search for the optimal model based on Semantic Coherence and Exclusivity metrics.

 1. The web GUI for quanlitative analysis by associating documents and sub-documents with the nested topics.